katyopa/bullshit-v.1.0/README.md

 # Tagcounter

-Tagcounter is a program for counting htmltags of a webpage.
+Tagcounter is a program for counting html tags of a webpage.

 ## Installation